diopp/Kings/README.md

 [Click here](https://diopp.github.io/Kings/) to see the site live

 ## Future Enhancements
-Allow the users to add their names
+- Allow users to add their names